Comment on page

-Avalon will allow users to partially collateralize their shorts, greatly improving capital efficiency.
+Newport allows users to partially collateralize their shorts, greatly improving capital efficiency.
 This would mean, selling 1 ETH call would require, say, 0.4 ETH - a substantial improvement over V1.
-Further, short calls will now be able to be collateralized in either the base (ETH, BTC, etc) or quote (sUSD/USDC) asset.
+Further, short calls will now be able to be collateralized in either the base (ETH, BTC, etc) or quote asset (USDC or sUSD).
 Short puts will only be able to be collateralized with the quote asset.

 Users will always have the option to fully collateralize their shorts (and so have no chance of being liquidated - see next section).
-If a user chooses to partially collateralize their short, they must deposit a minimum amount of collateral.
+In order to use partial collateralization, a user must deposit a minimum amount of collateral.

-Users must maintain at least the minimum amount of collateral or the will be liquidated by a liquidator.
+Users must maintain at least the minimum amount of collateral or they will be liquidated by a liquidator.
 For more details on this, see the next section on Liquidations.

 When a user's collateral falls below the minimum collateral (described in the previous section) they are eligible to be liquidated.
 This occurs via keepers, users who call the liquidation function on an underwater position.

 When a user is liquidated, the user is forced to buy back their option in such a way that will (in expectancy) favour the AMM/LPs.

 The user's remaining liquidity will then be penalized by a flat percentage, for more detail see Partial Collateralization Parameters.
 This slashed penalty will then be split between the liquidator, the AMM, and the security module.